gardatech/bugbane/README.md

 | all | + | + | + | + | - |
 | dev | + | + | + | + | + |

-\* Performing builds, fuzz testing, corpus syncing, coverage collection and bug reproducing.
+\* Performing builds, fuzz testing, corpus syncing, coverage collection, and bug reproducing.

-So it is possible to separate fuzz testing and working with its results to different hosts, e.g., worker and reporter:
+Thus, it's possible to separate fuzz testing and working with its results to different hosts, for instance, `worker` and `reporter`:
 ```shell
 pip install .                  # worker
 pip install .[dd,reporting]    # reporter
 ```
-As a result, the worker host won't need report generation dependencies, and the reporter host won't need the environment to run tested applications or fuzzers.
+As a result, the `worker` host doesn't need report generation dependencies, and the `reporter` host doesn't need an environment to run tested applications or fuzzers.

-In order to uninstall BugBane use the following command:
+To uninstall BugBane use the following command:
 ```
 pip uninstall bugbane
 ```